Kalamazoo Construction Litigation Attorney

 At Willis Law, we understand what is at stake during a construction project.
-Our attorneys represent all parties from owners to contractors in construction litigation and other methods of dispute resolution.
+Our Kalamazoo construction litigation attorneys represent all parties from owners to contractors in construction litigation and other methods of dispute resolution.

 From Grand Rapids, Kalamazoo and Paw Paw, Michigan, our experienced attorneys will guide you through your dispute and help you reach an agreement that protects your interests.

-Contact us online or call (888) 461-7744 to set up an appointment to discuss about construction litigation and dispute resolution.
+Contact us online or call (888) 461-7744 to set up an appointment with our Kalamazoo construction litigation lawyers to discuss construction litigation and dispute resolution.

-Our firm represents parties in construction litigation and alternative dispute resolution involving issues such as:
+Our Kalamazoo construction litigation attorneys represent parties in construction litigation and alternative dispute resolution involving issues such as:

 - AIA document disputes

 - Contract disputes